Callao: City highlights

 Callao is built on and around a peninsula, the district of La Punta, a wealthy residential neighborhood.
 A historical fortress, the Castillo de Real Felipe (site of "Rodil's Last Stand"), stands on the promontory overlooking the harbor.

 A large naval base is sited in Callao.
 Its prison held Abimael Guzmán, the leader of the Shining Path Communist Party of Peru, and holds Vladimiro Montesinos, the ex-director of internal security during the Fujimori regime.

 Jorge Chávez International Airport is located in Callao.

 On a bluff overlooking the harbor sits Colegio Militar Leoncio Prado, the military high school.
 The city also has a university, the National University of Callao.

 The main Naval Hospital, Centro Medico Naval is located on Avenida Venezuela in Bellavista.
-It contains the U.S. Navy command Naval Medical Research Unit Six.
+It contains the U.S. Navy command Naval Medical Research Unit Six; professional soccer clubs are Sport Boys and Atlético Chalaco.

-Residents of Callao are known as chalacos.
+Residents of Callao are known as chalacos after the Quechua word Chala meaning coast.

-Callao's professional football teams are Sport Boys and Atlético Chalaco.